failsafe-go/failsafe-go.dev/circuit-breaker.md

 ## Failure Handling

-A [CircuitBreaker] can be configured to handle only [certain results or errors][failure-handling] as failures:
+A [CircuitBreaker] can be configured to handle only [certain results, errors, or conditions][failure-handling] as failures:

 ```go
 builder.